8 Dec 2018

 If you've looked at a cookbook from a fancy restaurant recently (or perhaps a recent recipe here on fivetwentysix), you may have noticed that ingredient quantities are specified in metric weights, with grams taking the place of familiar cups, tablespoons, teaspoons, and so on.
 Why are restaurants busting out the scales and adding 200 grams of sugar to their recipes instead of 1 cup of sugar?
 There is one incredibly simple reason for this: precision.

-The reality is that a "cup of flour" might represent a slightly different quantity of flour depending on the person measuring it, or even the weather - as David Kinch likes to say, a cup of flour weighs a different amount on a dry day versus a humid one.
-However, 110 grams of flour is always 110 grams of flour, no matter what.
+The reality is that a "cup of flour" might represent a totally different quantity of flour depending on the person measuring it, the measuring technique they use, or even the ambient humidity.
+However, 100 grams of flour is always 100 grams of flour, no matter what.
 Measuring ingredients by weight is simply the single most accurate and consistent way to cook.
 In top restaurants, consistency is key - dishes should be exactly the same for every guest, every night, and weight is the best way to communicate reproducible results.
 Accuracy and consistency is also important in the precise world of baking, and is non-optional when using modernist ingredients such as hydrocolloids, whch require incredibly small/precise quantities measured in tenths of a gram to function properly.

 Dry, compressible ingredients such as flour and brown sugar are the most susceptible to error and variation when measuring by volume.
 The same is true for large particulate ingredients - how many cherries are in a cup of cherries, anyways?
 These errors and questions go away when specifying weights.
 Measuring by weight is only slightly less important for liquids, as a measured cup of liquid does not usually vary by a hugely significant amount.
 However, there is one more advantage to measuring all components by weight instead of volume: cleanup!
 When measuring by volume, you're usually left with an array of measuring cups and spoons that need cleaning.
 But when using weight, you can just set a bowl on a scale and add all your ingredients directly to the bowl, using the tare function to zero the displayed weight in between, leaving fewer things to clean afterwards.